chocolatey/choco-wiki/Uninstallation.md

 <button type="button" class="btn btn-danger btn-hide">Yes, I understand the dangers of running these scripts</button>
 <div id="uninstall-scripts" class="d-none">
 remove-->
-If you also intend to delete the Chocolatey directory, remove the `-WhatIf`:
+If you also intend to delete the Chocolatey directory, remove the `-WhatIf` switch from the `Remove-Item` call near the bottom:

 ~~~powershell
 $VerbosePreference = 'Continue'